-Making It Work: Orff Schulwerk and Modern Band (Music as a Second Language)
+Making It Work: Orff Schulwerk and Modern Band

 There have been rumblings lately of this new approach to teaching music called “modern band”.
 While many may just write it off as another passing fad, there is merit to further investigation; teaching and learning processes found in modern band classrooms parallel many aspects of the Orff-Schulwerk approach.
 Modern band also offers a way to connect to children’s lives through popular music.